gwibmer/AI-movie-recommender/README.md

 This is a movie recommendation system implemented as a web application using Flask.
 The system suggests movies to users based on similarity scores and user ratings.

-...

-This is a movie recommendation system implemented as a web application using Flask.
-The system suggests movies to users based on similarity scores and user ratings.

 ## Features